-Students with deficiencies may be granted conditional admission to the program and be required to take some of the above courses as articulation.
-Students are required to complete these articulation courses, maintaining a 3.00 average.
-The student who fails to achieve this record is automatically dropped from the graduate program, may not enroll in graduate courses, and may be denied the right to petition for readmission.
-Students who maintain the 3.00 Grade Point Average (G.P.A.) in these courses may advance into the balance of their Plan of Study.
-As nearly as possible, these articulation courses should be completed before the courses in the balance of the Plan of Study are attempted.
+Students with deficiencies may be granted conditional admission to the program and be required to take courses as articulation.
+Students are required to complete these articulation courses, maintaining a 3.000 average.
+The student who fails to achieve this record is automatically dropped from the graduate program, may not enroll in graduate courses and may be denied the right to petition for readmission.
+Students who maintain a 3.000 GPA in these courses may advance into the balance of their plan of study.
+As nearly as possible, these articulation courses should be completed before the courses in the balance of the plan of study are attempted.
 An articulation course must be completed before undertaking any graduate coursework, which requires it as prerequisite.

 Residency and Level Requirements

-- A minimum of 30 graduate credits must be earned towards an M.S. degree, of which at least 24 must be earned in residency at SMU.
-Up to 6 credits may be transferred with departmental approval.
+- A minimum of 30 graduate credit hours must be earned towards an M.S. degree, of which at least 24 must be earned in residency at SMU.
+Up to six credit hours may be transferred with departmental approval.

-- Of the 30 credit hours needed for graduation, at least 9 credit hours must be above the 8000 level, with the remainder above the 7000 level.
-For the 8000 level, at least 6 credit hours must be courses.
+- Of the 30 credit hours needed for graduation, at least nine credit hours must be above the 8000 level, with the remainder above the 7000 level.
+For the 8000 level, at least six credit hours must be CSE courses.

 Distribution of Courses

 Courses are considered to be core, concentration, or elective.
-Core courses cover material considered fundamental to graduate level computer science and are required of all students.
+Core courses cover material considered fundamental to graduate-level computer engineering and are required of all students.
 Each student is expected to specialize in some area of computer engineering.
 The concentration area is a mechanism by which a student can tailor a coherent program of study to his/her interests.
-Electives are courses taken to round out the 30-credit hour requirement.
+Electives are courses taken to round out the 30 credit hour requirement.
 Transferred credits may be used to satisfy any of these requirements.
 The specific requirements are discussed in detail in the following subsections.

-A student who elects to take the non-thesis option must take 12 hours of core courses, 6 hours of concentration, and 12 hours of electives.
-The electives may be selected from available graduate-level course offerings, subject to the residency and level requirements and advisor approval.
-Those who elect to take thesis option will substitute the advanced electives with thesis hours.
+A student who elects to take the non-thesis option must take 12 credit hours of core courses, six hours of concentration, and 12 credit hours of electives.
+The electives may be selected from available graduate-level course offerings in the Lyle School of Engineering, subject to the residency and level requirements and adviser approval.
+Those who elect to take thesis option will substitute the concentration with thesis credit hours.